UST-QuAntiL/pytket-service/README.md

 # pytket-service

-This service takes a Qiskit, OpenQASM, or PyQuil implementation as data or via an URL and compiles it using the **tket** compiler and returns either its depth, width, and the transpiled OpenQASM String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
+This service takes a Qiskit, OpenQASM, or PyQuil implementation as data or via an URL and compiles it using the **tket** compiler and returns either its depth, multi-qubit-gate depth, number of gates, number of multi-qubit gates, width, and the transpiled OpenQASM String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
-It returns either its resulting depth & width (Transpilation/Compilation Request) or its results (Execution Request) depending on the input data and selected backend.

 ## Setup
 * Clone repository: